VMware ESXi

 Pre-Installation Requirements

-- Supported hardware: 64-bit x86 processors with virtualization support
+- Supported hardware: 64-bit x86 processors with virtualization support (Intel VT-x or AMD-V required)

-- Network adapter compatible with VMware HCL
+- Network adapter on the VMware Compatibility Guide (HCL)

 Installation Steps

-123456789101112# Boot from ESXi installation media
+123456789101112131415# Boot from ESXi 8.x installation media (ISO or vSphere Lifecycle Manager image)

 # Follow wizard for:

-# - Language selection
+# - Language and keyboard layout

-# - Keyboard layout
+# - EULA acceptance

-# - Installation destination
+# - Installation destination (boot device)

-# Post-installation initial configuration
+# Post-installation initial configuration via ESXi Shell / DCUI

 esxcli system hostname set --host=esxi-01

-esxcli network ip interface ipv4 set -i vmk0 -I 192.168.1.100 -N 255.255.255.0 -T static
+esxcli network ip interface ipv4 set -i vmk0 -t static -I 192.168.1.100 -N 255.255.255.0 -g 192.168.1.1

-esxcli network ip route ipv4 add --gateway=192.168.1.1
+esxcli network ip dns server add --server=192.168.1.10

 2. ESXi Web Interface Navigation